36 Hours in Barcelona: A Cyclist’s Guide

 The city is conveniently located on the EuroVelo network – EuroVelo #8 – Mediterranean Route.

-The best way to see any city is by bicycle and this is especially true of Barcelona.
-Bike Tours Barcelona offers a number of options from the basic City Tour to the Modernist Tour which takes riders to Antoni Gaudi’s most well known buildings – Sagrada Familia, La Pedrera, Casa Batlló, Casa Amatller, Palau de la Música.
-You can also join Barcelona by Bike for their Tapas ride or, if you are feeling lucky, their Surprise Tour.
+to see any city is by bicycle and this is especially true of Barcelona.
+Bike Tours Barcelona offers a number of options from the basic City Tour to the to Antoni Gaudi’s most well known buildings – Sagrada Familia, La Pedrera, Casa Batlló, Casa Amatller, Palau de la Música.
+You can also join Tapas ride or, if you are feeling lucky, their Surprise Tour.

 Campers can stay at the oldest campground in Spain – Camping Masnou – opened in 1956.
 It is located just 11 km northeast of Barcelona’s city centre with excellent public transit connections.
 There is a bar, a pool, the beach and a supermarket onsite.